 Plans and Activities in Martial Arts Education

-Internal Arts Programs (Zong Yin Tang/ZYT): This year, we have further expanded our involvement in martial arts educational projects through ATT both locally and elsewhere.
+Internal Arts Programs (Zong Yin Tang/ZYT): We have expanded our involvement in martial arts educational projects through ATT both locally and elsewhere.
 Please note that the ATT internal arts school (ZYT) is distinct and separate from our extension programs and collaborations that we have developed with other groups that wish to feature internal arts along with their other martial arts.

 E-mail link (ZYT Program): Academic Training Traditions (email@example.com)

-Internal Arts Extension Programs: This past year, we continued our involvement in martial arts educational projects with Kyoshi Troy Price and members of his Shuri-Te group.
+Internal Arts Extension Programs: We continue our involvement in martial arts educational projects with Kyoshi Troy Price and members of his Shuri-Te group.
 In 2015, ATT developed a formal Chinese internal martial arts curriculum for them in xingyi and bagua and Paul serves as a Head Instructor (with Kyoshi Price, in photo).
 However, the idea for the program was actually in place since 2008 and it has been operational with Kyoshi Price since then.
 Please inquire about ATT extension programs for internal martial arts in your school curriculum.

 We share mainly the segment of the ATT internal arts curriculum on xingyi and bagua from the Taiwan lineages of the late Master Robert W. Smith.
 We augment the Shuri-Te instruction with references to internal principles on xingyi and bagua learned under Master Zhang Yun of the YCGF group.
 Kyoshi Price introduces additional components and requirements into the program that are based on his experiences with these arts and other martial arts.